robcarver17/pysystemtrade/docs/production.md

 Called by: `run_cleaners`

 Every time run_systems runs it creates a pickled backtest and saves a copy of it's configuration file.
-This makes it easier to use them for diagnostic purposes FIX ME LINK.
+This makes it easier to use them for [diagnostic purposes](#backtest-objects).

 However these file are large!
 So we delete anything more than 5 days old.